sarrabend/Sarra-Bendaho/README.md

 Welcome to my GitHub profile!
 I'm a passionate computer science student with a keen interest in technology and problem-solving.
 I love exploring the intersection of theory and practical application, and I'm constantly seeking opportunities to put my theorical knowledge into partice to expand my soft and technical skills.

 ## 🌱 Currently Learning
-In my fourth year in this field, I'm currently focusing on the following areas :
+In my fifth year in this field, I'm currently focusing on the following areas :
 - Natural Language processing.
-- Solving real world problems using different ML techniques.
-- Combinatorial optimization problems resolution.
+- Using Large Language Models for problem solving.

 ## 🚀 Projects
 Here are a few notable projects I've worked on: